Anushri-Sakhardande/RSM-Cybersecurity-Taskphase/Task 2.md

 ![image](https://user-images.githubusercontent.com/118385974/222923348-dcd76b56-6bc6-45c0-86e2-506a96327c4d.png)

-Used Postman extension to request method HEAD anf found flag in the header.
+Used Postman extension to request method HEAD and found flag in the header.

 ### 2.Insp3ct0r: